San13deep/NETFLIX-MOVIES-AND-TV-SHOWS-CLUSTERING/README.md

 * duration : Total Duration - in minutes or number of seasons
 * listed_in : Genere
 * description: The Summary description

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 # Dash Web App:
+NetflixRecommender recommends Netflix movies and TV shows based on a user's favourite movie or TV show.
+It uses a Natural Language Processing (NLP) model and a K-Means Clustering model to make these recommendations.
+These models use information about movies and TV shows such as their plot descriptions and genres to make suggestions.
+The motivation behind this project is to develop a deeper understanding of recommender systems.
+Specifically, thinking about how companies like Netflix and YouTube create algorithms to tailor content based on user interests and behaviour.
 I created a Dash web app that utlizes my model to provide film recommendations based on a user's favourite movie or TV show.

 ![App](https://github.com/San13deep/NETFLIX-MOVIES-AND-TV-SHOWS-CLUSTERING/blob/6eacd171009b37abffa5992fe32c2bfc45384043/Images/App.png)